edpavanelli/commerce-purchase/purchase-management/README.md

 ## Cache

-This project has a **Spring Cache** implementation to emulate a **cache aside pattern** with a real key/value memory database.
+This project has a **Spring Cache** implementation to emulate a **cache-aside pattern** with a real key/value memory database.

-Once this project is an opportunity to show you what I know, I felt free to add a Requirement #3 in order to implement Cache in this project:
+Since this project is an opportunity to show you what I know, I felt free to add a Requirement #3 in order to implement Cache in this project:

- - **Today Exchange Rates from the countries MyCompany is placed must be retrieved every day and must be cached due high demand.**
+ - **Today's Exchange Rates from the countries MyCompany operates in must be retrieved every day and must be cached due to high demand.**

-So when a client purchase and right away asks for Exchange, the Exchange Rate will be retrieved from the Cache.
+So when a client makes a purchase and right away asks for Exchange, the Exchange Rate will be retrieved from the Cache.

 The Cache is configured in